LiangqinRen/PrivDNN/README.md

 ### Getting Started

 We implemented PrivDNN using Python 3.10.13, PyTorch 2.1.0, CUDA 12.1, C++ 11.4.0, and CMake 3.26.4.
 We execute all experiments on a desktop computer with Ubuntu 22.04 LTS running on AMD Ryzen 7 3700X 8-core CPU, NVIDIA 3090 GPU, and 64 GB memory.
 To support DNN evaluation in the ciphertext domain, we adopted [Microsoft SEAL](https://github.com/microsoft/SEAL.git) 4.1.1 library.

+#### hardware requirements

+The hardware requirements for the project vary depending on the specific experiments and parameters.
+In general, we recommend that readers utilize a decent NVIDIA GPU with sufficient GPU memory (at least **12 GB**) and an ample amount of system memory (at least **32 GB** for inference experiments).
+Even an entry-level GPU can suffice for running experiments on simpler datasets such as MNIST and EMNIST.
+However, readers may need to adjust certain parameters, such as reducing the batch size, when conducting experiments on more complex datasets.

 #### pre-trained models